-- 1. If a retail customer requests, a licensee shall, within 30 days of the termination of a prepaid subscription with an outstanding credit balance - a. refund the outstanding credit balance to the retail customer; or - b. transfer the outstanding credit balance from a terminated prepaid subscription to another prepaid subscription on the licensee's network.
+22. Termination of Prepaid Subscription with outstanding credit balance a. refund the outstanding credit balance to the retail customer; or b. transfer the outstanding credit balance from a terminated prepaid subscription to another prepaid subscription on the licensee's network.